Montagy-AI/Voxify/deliverables/D1/planning.md

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.

-We have not completely decided how to build it quite yet, but we have some ideas of where to start and what we need.
+We have not completely decided how to build it quite yet, but we have some ideas of where to start and what we need:

 ## Technology Stack